KodiCraft/hentai.js/README.md

 # Compiling from source
 hentai.js depends on **Node.js** and on **npm**.
 If you're on linux, those will be available on your package manager.
 If you're on another platform, simply follow that platform's install instructions

-1. Download the latest source code or the source code of the latest release
+1. Download the latest source code or the source code of the [latest release][Releases].
+In this example we will clone the entire repo.
 ```sh
 git clone https://github.com/KodiCraft/hentai.js && cd hentai.js
 ```